 At 172.4 inches long overall on a 104.2-inch wheelbase, the Nissan Rogue Sport fills the gap in Nissan’s lineup up between the subcompact Juke (99.6-inch wheelbase, 162.4-inch overall length) and the Rogue (106.5-inch wheelbase, 184.4 inches long overall).
 The Rogue Sport is also a bit larger than most of its subcompact-SUV rivals, which have wheelbases around 100-102 inches and overall lengths around 167-169 inches.

 Nissan is positioning the Rogue Sport as an “urban adventure” vehicle that’s well suited to congested city traffic and tight parking spots.
 The company is aiming the vehicle at singles, couples without kids, or empty nesters who are interested in a sportier vehicle and don’t need expansive cargo capacity.

 The sole powertrain is a 141-horsepower 2.0-liter 4-cylinder mated to a continuously variable transmission (CVT).
 The model lineup ascends through S, SV, and SL models, all of which are available with front-wheel drive or all-wheel drive.
 Standard features on the top-line SL model include 19-inch alloy wheels, heated front seats, heated outside mirrors, leather-wrapped heated steering wheel, and leather-wrapped shift knob.

-The Rogue Sport’s available “Nissan Intelligent Safety Shield” technologies include Forward Emergency Braking with Pedestrian Detection, Intelligent Cruise Control, Rear Cross Traffic Alert, Around View Monitor with Moving Object Detection, and Forward Emergency Braking.
+The Rogue Sport’s available “Nissan Intelligent Safety Shield” technologies include Forward Emergency Braking with Pedestrian Detection, Intelligent Cruise Control, Rear Cross Traffic Alert, and Around View Monitor with Moving Object Detection.

 The 2017 Rogue Sport is slated to hit Nissan dealerships this spring.